-- b) In addition to the above all teams, other than those who finished in the top four positions of the previous year's World Championship for Constructors, will be permitted to run a third driver during both free practice sessions on the first day of practice provided: - he is not one of the team's nominated drivers for the Event in question; - he is in possession of a Super Licence ; - he has not been a nominated driver for a Formula One team in more than six World Championship Events during the two previous World Championships.
+- b) In addition to the above all teams, other than those who finished in the top four positions of the previous year's World Championship for Constructors, will be permitted to run a third driver during both free practice sessions on the first day of practice provided: - he is not one of the team's nominated drivers for the Event in question; - he is in possession of a Super Licence;

 If one of the team's nominated drivers is unable to drive at some stage after the end of initial scrutineering, and the stewards consent to a change of driver, the third driver may take part in the remainder of the Event.
-Under such circumstances the driver concerned must use the engine and tyres which were allocated to the original driver (see Articles 75 and 86).
+Under such circumstances the driver concerned must use the engine and tyres which were allocated to the original driver (see Articles 75 and 87).